Proclamation of Independence of Morocco: Consequences

-The reaction was immediate: great pressure upon Sultan Muhammad V to publicly condemn the Proclamation, as well as the detention of signatories and known nationalist activists.
+The reaction was immediate: great pressure upon Sultan Mohammed V to publicly condemn the Proclamation, as well as the detention of signatories and known nationalist activists.

 On the night of January 28, Ahmed Balafrej, secretary general of the Istiqlal Party, as well as his associate Mohamed Lyazidi, were arrested in Rabat under the pretext of sharing intelligence with Axis powers.
 Balafrej was one of 3 nationalist activists deported to Corsica.
 In Fes, Abdelaziz Bendriss and Hachemi Filali were incarcerated.
 In total, French authorities arrested 20 nationalist activists in the aftermath of this manifesto.

 The Proclamation of Independence was a major step in the struggle for independence.
+Sidi Mohammed’s campaign of co-optation reveals a clear pattern; he began his campaign during his short stay in Paris in November 1955.
 It was with this document that the Moroccan Nationalist Movement allied itself with the sultan.
-The sultan also started to become an important national folk symbol, delivering the symbolic Tangier speech April 10, 1947 and being forced exile on the eve of Eid al-Adha August 20, 1953.
+The sultan also started to become an important national folk symbol, delivering the symbolic Tangier speech April 9-10, 1947 and being forced exile on the eve of Eid al-Adha August 20, 1953.
 The French Protectorate in Morocco came to an end on March 2, 1956 with the Franco-Moroccan Joint Declaration signed in Rabat.